 BS EMY 1976, MS MSE 1989

-Graduated with BS degree in Metallurgical & Materials Engineering in 1976.
-Served in several engineering and management positions in the automotive industry from 1976-1989.
-Obtained her MS degree in Materials Science and Engineering from the University of Virginia in 1989, and went on to work at Hayes Wheels International in Romulus as a senior account manager until 1994.
+Brenda Ryan graduated with BS degree in Metallurgical & Materials Engineering in 1976.
+She served in several engineering and management positions in the automotive industry from 1976-1989.
+In 1989, she obtained her MS degree in Materials Science and Engineering from the University of Virginia and went on to work at Hayes Wheels International as a senior account manager until 1994.

-In 1995, Brenda started Ryan Industries, Inc., a packaging and labeling service to manufacturers, wholesale, retail and commercial industries.
-In 2001, Brenda and her husband Michael, started Alliance Technologies, a remanufacturer of OEM (original equipment manufacturer) service . . .
+In 1995, Brenda started Ryan Industries, Inc., a packaging and labeling service to manufacturers, . . .